Australia's largest independent migration law firm. Open 7 days! Book here.

 We submit your appeal to the relevant body (Department of Home Affairs, courts or tribunal).
 We will continue to update you concerning the status of your appeal.

-We will represent you in the AAT or in court, keep you informed about your appeal, and notify you of the outcome.
+We will represent you in the ART or in court, keep you informed about your appeal, and notify you of the outcome.
 If you receive an unfavourable outcome, we will talk to you about any options available to you.

 Visa applications in Australia may be refused for reasons including: